Zavitar97/CryptoCurrency/README.md

 # Cryptocurrency
-Cryptocurrency system, including complete Blockchain implementaion, nodes, miners, digital wallets and netwrok API's.
+A Cryptocurrency System, including Complete Blockchain Implementation, Nodes, Miners, Digital Wallets and Network API's.

 ## Features
-* Complete Blockchain implementaion.
+* Complete Blockchain Implementation.
-* Full nodes
+* Full Nodes
 * Miners
-* Digital wallets.
+* Digital Wallets.

 ## Model
 The currency's system model is similar to other known currencies such as Bitcoin or Ethereum.
-The blockchian is composed of blocks, referenced by their hash value.
+The blockchain is composed of blocks, referenced by their hash value.
 Each block contains a block header and block data.

 The block's data is a list of transactions.
-Each transaction is composed of (1) transaction's general and authentication data (2) inputs- list of unspent outputs signed by their owner's private key (3) outputs- list of recipients addresses and amount of currency to be spent.
-The transaction and its data is digitly signed.
+Each transaction is composed of (1) the transaction's general and authentication data (2) inputs- a list of unspent outputs signed by their owner's private key (3) outputs- a list of recipients' addresses and amount of currency to be spent.
+The transaction and its data are digitally signed.

-Nodes are used to maintain a blockhchain copy, track and serve it's data to users and verify new blocks.
-Miners are used to mine new blocks (using the proof work method) containing new verified transactions.
+Nodes are used to maintain a blockchain copy, track and serve its data to users, and verify new blocks.
+Miners are used to mine new blocks (using the proof work method) containing newly verified transactions.

 ## How it works
 ### Blockchain